jupyter/governance/decision_making.md

 ## Language for issue/PR template

 Project Jupyter makes decisions using a consensus-seeking model.
 You can read about this model here (link).
-The decision making body for this project is documented here (link).
+The decision-making body for this project is documented here (link).